wesleyalexsander/wesleyalexsander/README.md

 **About me:**

-- 📌 Hi my name is Wesley Alexsander, I'm 25 years old and junior programmer.
+- 📌 Hi my name is Wesley Alexsander, I'm 26 years old and junior programmer.
-- 💻 HTML5 | CSS3
-- 📖 Studying JavaScript